 Internal Team Management

 When there are different internal teams involved with many team members, you can use Ultimate Member plugin to create teams and member directories.
-Access to the knowledge base can be restricted to each of the teams and the team members.
+Access to the knowledge base with WordPress can be restricted to each of the teams and the team members.

 Internal Knowledge Base for Customer Support agents